-Kristin is a former reporter for PEOPLE Magazine and started writing professionally at age 16 when she began her career as a sportswriter.
-She covered Major League Baseball and NHL hockey for a local magazine in Tampa Bay, Florida in the late 1990s.
-After stints covering health and lifestyle for American Baby, Men’s Health, and Woman’s Day, she became a reporter for PEOPLE magazine while still in college.
-Kristin spent more than a decade working for the PEOPLE, and covered everything from the Super Bowl to high-profile murders to celebrity interviews with the likes of Ben Affleck, Matthew McConaughey, OutKast, Justin Timberlake, and Patrick Dempsey.
-Her favorite stories at PEOPLE, however, were the “Heroes Among Us” features—tales of ordinary people doing extraordinary things.
-One of those features—the story of Holocaust-survivor-turned-philanthropist Henri Landwirth (whom both Walter Cronkite and John Glenn told Kristin was the most amazing person they’d ever known)—partially inspired Kristin’s 2012 novel, The Sweetness of Forgetting, which was a bestseller all over the world.
+Kristin is a former reporter for PEOPLE Magazine and started writing professionally at age 16.
+She began her career as a sportswriter in the late 90s, covering Major League Baseball and NHL hockey for a local magazine in Tampa Bay, Florida.
+She also worked on health and lifestyle stories for American Baby, Men’s Health, and Woman’s Day.
+Still in college, she then became a reporter for PEOPLE magazine where she worked for more than a decade.
+She covered everything from the Super Bowl to high-profile murders to celebrity interviews.
+For example, she wrote about Ben Affleck, Matthew McConaughey, OutKast, Justin Timberlake, and Patrick Dempsey.
+Her favorite stories at PEOPLE, however, were the “Heroes Among Us” features.
+These pieces featured tales of ordinary people doing extraordinary things.
+One of the stories was about Holocaust-survivor-turned-philanthropist, Henri Landwirth, whom both Walter Cronkite and John Glenn told Kristin was the most amazing person they ever knew.
+This story partially inspired Kristin’s 2012 novel, The Sweetness of Forgetting, which was a bestseller all over the world.

 ABOUT GREAT THOUGHTS, GREAT READERS FOUNDER, ANDREA PESKIND KATZ

 Andrea Peskind Katz runs Great Thoughts, Great Readers, a Book Salon presented via her private FB group where approximately 5000 prolific readers and authors interact.
 She also founded Greatthoughts.com, a lifestyle website blog focusing on Great Books and Great Travel.
-To quote Robert Frost, she created her “second act” career to “unite my avocation and my vocation.”
-After 20 years in high pressure sales, Andrea retired to spend time doing what she loves- hanging with her family, reading good books
+To quote Robert Frost, she created her “second act” career to “unite my avocation and my vocation”.
+After 20 years in high pressure sales, Andrea retired to spend time doing what she loves best: hanging with her family, reading good books